Phillip Boykin: Career

 He is the founder and director of "The NYGospel Brothers", a gospel quartet that travels around the world spreading the good news.

 He was seen in the films Freedom (2014) starring Cuba Gooding Jr., Top Five (2014) starring Chris Rock, and Easter Mysteries an oratorio-musical written by John O’Boyle.

 In 2019, he was inducted into the South Carolina Theatre Association Hall of Fame following a performance of the Once on this Island tour in his hometown of Greenville, South Carolina.

+In September 2023, he started starring in the Broadway production of Hadestown as Hades.
+He performed his final Broadway performance on January 12, 2025 opposite Jordan Fisher as Orpheus.
+Not long after he left the Broadway production, Phillip made his West End debut after he joined the cast of the West End production in February 2025 to fill in for Patrick Page, after he got injured during rehearsals.
+Phillip only got three days notice before performing his first performance in London.
+After Phillip was originally slated to play Hades for at least a week, it was later announced that due to Page’s achilles injury, Phillip would be performing in all shows (except the filming dates, where Page would be performing) until March 9, 2025.
+Boykin rejoined the Broadway cast on April 22 for a limited engagement through August 31, 2025.